nddpj00/cheezebo-milestone1/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are
+I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
-	4. As a First Time Visitor, I want to be able to easily contact the organisation to enquire futher.
+	    4. As a First Time Visitor, I want to be able to easily contact the organisation to make futher enquiries.

     -   #### Returning Visitor Goals